 Junior High Power Level 1 rocket certification with the students.

-Launch an 84" tall model Falcon 9 and land the first stage back at the launch pad.
+Build, design and fly a model rocket and land the first stage back at the launch pad.

 Lead the first group of High School Students to send a rocket to space.